osg-htc/docs/docs/data/install-xrootd.md

     xrootdfs                %RED%/mnt/xrootd%ENDCOLOR%              fuse    rdr=xroot://%RED%redirector1.domain.com%ENDCOLOR%:1094/%RED%/path/%ENDCOLOR%,uid=xrootd 0 0

 Replace `/mnt/xrootd` with the path that you would like to access with.
 This should also match the GridFTP settings for the `XROOTD_VMP` local path.
 Create `/mnt/xrootd` directory.
+Make sure the xrootd user exists on the system.
 Once you are finished, you can mount it:

     :::file
     mount /mnt/xrootd